-LET’S TALK SCALP HEALTH | huge fan of apple cider vinegar. the taste? eh. definitely not my favorite however huge benefits for your gut + immune system. acv helps fight off bad bacteria. this is why it’s an essential natural remedy when warding off sickness (like right now for most of us). so, ever heard of malassezia? it’s a common scalp fungus that we all have on our scalp. when it builds up to 1.5-2 times the amount we then have something we’ve all heard of, dandruff.
+I'm a huge fan of apple cider vinegar.
+The taste?
+En, definitely not my favorite, however it has huge benefits for your gut + immune system.
+ACV helps fight off bad bacteria, this is why it’s an essential natural remedy when warding off sickness.
+So, ever heard of malassezia? it’s a common scalp fungus that we all have on our scalp.
+When it builds up to 1.5-2 times the typical amount, we then have something we’ve all heard of, dandruff.

-my recommendation is to do an ACV rinse once a week and take the ACV internally everyday until it subsides. then of course prevention and keeping a healthy scalp is always necessary.
+My recommendation is to do an ACV rinse once a week and take the ACV internally everyday until it subsides.
+Then of course prevention and keeping a healthy scalp is always necessary.